 How will Brexit Affect the UK Events Industry?

 At times, it seems like the debate around the EU Referendum has been going on forever.
-With spurious claims coming from both sides, it’s become hard to tell fact from fiction.
+With spurious claims coming from both sides, it has become hard to tell fact from fiction.
 Perhaps we shouldn’t be surprised by the level of hyperbole and vitriol we’re witnessing though, given the huge implications Brexit could have for our country.

 In this article I want to turn our attention from the wider national debate to look at how the events industry has been reacting to the upcoming EU Referendum and how a vote to leave could affect the UK events industry.
 As inevitably divisive and opinionated as the debate over our membership of the European Union is, I will aim to give a rounded account, before going onto look at some of the potential areas of impact on the events industry.